graphrag/graphrag.github.io/README.md

-# GraphRAG Documentation
+# GraphRAG Pattern Catalog

 GraphRAG is a collection of RAG access patterns which target different layers of a knowledge graph.

+It is available on https://graphrag.com

 ## Contributing